gooddata/smoker/README.md

 Smoker is compatible and tested with Python 2.6.6 and newer.
 It doesn't have much dependencies, follow instructions bellow to install them:

+GCC is required for PIP:

+        yum install gcc

 With PIP:

 	pip install psutil PyAML argparse simplejson setproctitle Flask-RESTful